EDI Integration with SAP IDoc

-Electronic data interchange (EDI) enables business users to homogenize diverse structures of identical datasets (such as orders, delivery notes, invoices, inventories, price catalogs, etc.,) to speed up digital transactions with minimum error, at maximum speed, with the lowest cost.
+Electronic data interchange (EDI) enables business users to homogenize diverse structures of identical datasets (such as orders, delivery notes, invoices, inventories, price catalogs, etc.,) to speed up digital transactions with minimum error, at maximum speed, and with the lowest cost.

 However, in order to enable the transfer of transactional information and ultimately reap benefits, business users will need an IDoc (Intermediate Document) which is an SAP file format.
 These IDocs further need to be integrated with EDI messages to streamline the transfer process.
-Businesses will need a customer data integration solution to integrate SAP iDocs with EDI messages at the speed of business.
+Companies need to implement SAP EDI integration accurately and securely.
+In other words, businesses will need a customer data integration solution to integrate SAP iDocs with EDI messages at the speed of business.